Explore the 20 Best Museums in the USA: A Traveler’s Guide

 1. The Metropolitan Museum of Art – New York City, NY

-The Met is a menagerie of art and a history warehouse.
+Located in New York City, one of the essential US travel cities, The Metropolitan Museum of Art is a true treasure trove of art and history.
 Picture walking around and stumbling across Egyptian mummies and then some works of the Impressionists.

 It is the largest art museum in the United States and every time I go, I get lost in history.
 Be sure not to miss the Temple of Dendur or the Van Gogh and Monet collections.